tustin2121/James_Somerton_Transcripts/_videos/fE4I6WhPryc.md

 <compare>
 <james span=2 {% include timecode %} id="died_from_aids">

 It's telling, I think, that once protease Inhibitors had reached the market and an HIV diagnosis was no longer a *death* sentence, the battles that rose *out* of the AIDS epidemic for gay people were access to marriage and military service.

-When, once, the queer community was focused on creating the best art and living lives worth telling stories about, the 1990s brought on a new goal: how best to fit in.
+<mark yikes>When, once, the queer community was focused on creating the best art and living lives worth telling stories about, the 1990s brought on a new goal: how best to fit in.</mark>

-As the brilliant [Fran Leibowitz](https://en.wikipedia.org/wiki/Fran_Lebowitz) has said *many* times, "the first people who died of AIDS were the interesting ones: the artists."
+As the brilliant [Fran Leibowitz](https://en.wikipedia.org/wiki/Fran_Lebowitz) has said *many* times, <mark yikes>"the first people who died of AIDS were the interesting ones: the artists."
 There's a reason that Art became *Ghostbusters* and *CATS* in the 1980s.
 Because all of the really *talented* artists were dying.
 The rule-breakers.
-Ones who weren't afraid to shake things up.
-And the audience died with them.
+Ones who weren't afraid to shake things up.</mark> And the audience died with them.

 \[Quote on screen, read out]:
 > "<span stat:id="changed-quote">Now, we don't have any kind of discerning audience.</span> When that audience died &mdash; and that audience died in five minutes.
 Literally, people didn't die faster in a war.
 And it allowed of course, like the second, third, fourth tier to rise up to the front.